Home » Grillades and Grits

 Just in case you’re still wondering what to cook for Christmas brunch, here’s a suggestion: Grillades and grits.
 (That’s GREE-yahds and gritz, in case you needed to know.)

 This has been the standard Christmas brunch main dish at my house for years now, and for good reason.
 It doesn’t require any hard to find or expensive ingredients, you can make it ahead and it’s even better reheated, and all my relatives love it.
 (It’s a Christmas miracle!)
 Everybody always comes here to eat Christmas morning, and I really like having the same thing every year.
-The holidays are busy enough without reconfiguring the whole dog and pony show every time, right?
+Everyone knows exactly what to expect, and the holidays are busy enough without reconfiguring the whole dog and pony show every time, right?

 Yes, this recipe is essentially a beef stew, but it’s also a traditional Creole breakfast dish.
 I adapted this particular grillades recipe from a Paula Deen one.
 I always make the grillades a day or two ahead of time and heat it back up on Christmas morning.
 The recipe below starts on the stove, and then I dump everything in the slow cooker to finish cooking while I wander off.
 I heartily recommend this approach–after all it’s Christmastime and I’m sure you have other things to do.
 But you can finish on the stovetop if you prefer, or even in the oven.